SiyuanYan1/ISIC2024_Baselines/README.md

 ### Test Results

 Model performance may vary depending on hardware.
+We conduct all experiments on single RTX6000Ada GPU.

 | Model | Confusion Matrix |  ROC AUC  | Specificity | Sensitivity |
 |-------|------------------|:---------:|:-----------:|:-----------:|